10. SYMDIFF

 declare function name taking arguments arg1, arg2, … having corresponding derivatives obj1, obj2, …

-Commands for specifying and manipulating user functions are listed in Table 10.7.
+Commands for specifying and manipulating user functions are listed in Commands for user functions.
 They are used in order to define new user function, as well as the derivatives of the functions with respect to the user variables.
 For example, the following expression defines a function named f which takes one argument.

 > define(f(x), 0.5*x)